On the action of relatively irreducible automorphisms on their train tracks: Co-compactness of the Min-Set

-But since,
+But since

 and $\mu_i$ is unbounded, we deduce that $\ell_T(h) = 0$ for all $h \in H$.
-By Lemma~\ref{Arc Stabiliser}, this implies that $H$ fixes a unique point of $T$, and that this is the same point fixed by any of the subgroups, $\stab_G(v)$, where this is a non-trivial subgroup and $v \in C$.
+By Lemma~\ref{Arc Stabiliser}, this implies that $H$ fixes a unique point of $T$, and that this is the same point fixed by any $\stab_G(v)$, for $v \in C$ with nontrivial stabiliser.

 In particular, we may define a $G$-equivariant map from $\mathcal{T}$ to $T$, by mapping each vertex to the unique point of $T$ which is fixed by the corresponding (and non-trivial) stabiliser.
 By Lemma~\ref{edgestabs} and Lemma \ref{Arc Stabiliser}, each edge is actually mapped to a point.
 This means that the whole $G$-tree $\mathcal{T}$ is mapped to a point.
 In this case, as the map from $\mathcal{T}$ to $T$ is $G$-equivariant, there would be a fixed point for the whole group $G$.
-In that case, $T$ is trivial in the sense of translation length functions, contradicting the non-triviality of $T$. \end{proof}
+But this would imply that $T$ is trivial in the sense of translation length functions, contradicting the non-triviality of $T$. \end{proof}

 \quasiline